onatkaya/EksiSUMM/README.md

 Ekşi Sözlük is one of Turkey’s most popular online forums, where users can create topic-specific _titles_ and contribute via posts called _entries_.
 These titles can contain multiple pages of content (dozens, even hundreds of pages sometimes), making it time-consuming to read through.

-This project is a smart **summarization** and **sentiment analysis** tool to make the reading experience smoother, using modern language models.
+This project is consisted of a smart **summarization** and **sentiment analysis** tool to make the reading experience smoother, using modern language models.

 ## Installation 🔧